-Dallas DWI Breath Test Lawyer
+DWI Breath Test Defense Lawyer in Irving, Dallas, Carrolton, Richardson, TX

 Attorney Richard McConathy is knowledgeable in all areas of DWI testing in Texas and will make every effort to have your DWI charges reduced or even dismissed based on the breath test evidence.
-Call The Law Offices of Richard C. McConathy at (972) 233-5700 about your breath test for DWI.

 Implied Consent in Texas

-Under section 724.011 of the Texas Transportation Code, anyone who is arrested for a DWI-related offense is deemed to have given consent to chemical testing of their blood or breath to determine their alcohol concentration level, or levels of controlled substances or drugs in their blood.
+Under section 724.011 of the Texas Transportation Code, anyone who is arrested for a DWI-related offense is deemed to have given consent to chemical testing of their blood or breath to determine their alcohol concentration level or levels of controlled substances or drugs in their blood.